-Private-sector price control is based on a scheme of self-regulated maximum retail price (MRP) covering patented products only, and is overseen by the Ministry of Economy.
+Private-sector price control is based on a scheme of self-regulated maximum retail price (MRP) covering patented products only and is overseen by the Ministry of Economy.
 Pharmaceutical company participation is voluntary.
 Under the price control, each product's MRP must not exceed an international reference price, estimated as the average price in six major markets, and a market factor.
 There are no established sanctions for MRP violations.

 In 2008, the government created the Committee for the Negotiation of Drug Prices (CNDP).
-Until 2018, recommended prices for patented and unique drugs (or those with exclusive distributors) for all public institutions were formerly negotiated with the CNDP under the supervision of the Ministry of Public Function and the Federal Economic Competition Commission.
+Until 2018, recommended prices for patented and unique drugs (or those with exclusive distributors) for all public institutions were formerly negotiated with the CNDP under the supervision of the Ministry of Public Function and the Mexican Antitrust Authority (COFECE).

-Under that scheme, the price review and eventual changes is done annually.
-The new administration is implementing modifications frequently, and this can impact the frequency of price change.
-It is anticipated that the austerity measures that have been taken by the government recently will continue and may drive a more frequent price review.
-Very likely, the intervention of the United Nations Office for Project Services will modify the entire process.
+Under that scheme, the price review and eventual changes are done annually.
+This new administration is implementing modifications frequently, so it can impact the frequency of price change.
+Please anticipate that the austerity measures that have been taken by the government recently will continue and may drive a more frequent price review.

-Regarding public acquisition of innovator drugs covered by patent rights - their price is negotiated in bulk between the patent or licence holder and a government commission for price negotiation.
+Regarding the public acquisition of innovator drugs covered by patent rights, the price is negotiated in bulk between the patent or licence holder and a government commission for price negotiation.
 The negotiation proceedings end with a single yearly price for all public sales.
 Off-patent drugs are purchased through public tender proceedings, where a reference price is set, based on previous purchasing experiences (ie, a maximum amount that can be paid for a specific drug), and the lowest bidder is assigned the tender.

-As the government is the main drugs purchaser, pricing for publicly acquired drugs helps regulate prices in the private sector.
+Since the government is the main drugs purchaser, pricing for publicly acquired drugs helps regulate prices in the private sector.